Fey, Vaud: Railway

+Road

+Fey lies at the intersection of a secondary road between Échallens and Bercher, and another between Vuarrens and Peyres-Possens.

 Religion

 From the 2000 census, 86 or 20.4% were Roman Catholic, while 268 or 63.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there was 1 member of an Orthodox church, and there were 26 individuals (or about 6.16% of the population) who belonged to another Christian church.
 There was 1 individual who was Islamic.
 45 (or about 10.66% of the population) belonged to no church, are agnostic or atheist, and 8 individuals (or about 1.90% of the population) did not answer the question.

 Education

 In Fey about 169 or (40.0%) of the population have completed non-mandatory upper secondary education, and 40 or (9.5%) have completed additional higher education (either university or a Fachhochschule).
 Of the 40 who completed tertiary schooling, 57.5% were Swiss men, 37.5% were Swiss women.

 In the 2009/2010 school year there were a total of 85 students in the Fey school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 296 children of which 96 children (32.4%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 52 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 33 students in those schools.

 As of 2000, there were 32 students in Fey who came from another municipality, while 58 residents attended schools outside the municipality.